Professional Conduct of Students

 There is an additional set of rules that applies to CERIAS students:

-Violations of any of the above can result in loss of assistantship and privileges as a student in CERIAS.
+Violations of any of the above can result in loss of assistantships and privileges as a student in CERIAS.

 Other Resources

 Deadlines, classes and student life can be very stressful.
 You have to know yourself and your limits.
 Don't let stress get in the way.
 There are other outlets and alternatives.
-If you're a student having problem with stress, see a trusted faculty member or get help from the Purdue Guidance and Counseling Center, (765) 494-9738.
+If you're a student having problem with stress, see a trusted faculty member or get help from the Purdue Guidance and Counseling Center or the Purdue CAPS center.

 Information on research ethics and profesional behavior: